GiftCrypto/DogeTeller/README.md

 **Note: This is an EXPERIMENTAL project.
 Do not use this to move money if you are not 100% sure of what you are doing.
 USE AT YOUR OWN RISK!**

-A secure, remote proxy that sits on top of dogecoind to provide useful functionality for apps that transfer dogecoin.
+A remote proxy built on top of dogecoind RPC calls that provides useful functionality for apps that transfer dogecoin.

 ## Table of Contents